sginne/Allium/README.md

 ## Update

-Small update from 03.02.2022 - due to improved circumstances, I am able to resume working on Allium.
+*Small update from 03.02.2022 - due to improved circumstances, I am able to resume working on Allium.
-This is test commit from renewed desktop.
+This is test commit from renewed desktop, and will fade away from further README*

 ## Introduction